getodk/docs/docs/entities-intro.rst

 ODK is a general-purpose data collection and workflow automation platform.
 Its strength is that it lets users quickly build tools that meet their exact needs.
 You can even think of ODK as an application-building platform: with data defined by your Entity Lists and behavior defined by your forms, you truly could implement nearly any app you can imagine in ODK.

-There exist many systems that are designed specifically for managing cases/incidents/issues in a specific field.
-Those systems typically have some built-in concepts around the types of teams that might be involved in the management process, the kinds of status changes that a case may go through, and how cases can be resolved.
+The domain that you work in likely has systems that are designed for managing workflows similar to the ones you need to support.
+This could be a system designed to support a community health worker program, to track tree health over time, to manage samples in a lab, etc. Those systems typically have some built-in concepts around the types of teams that might be involved in the management process, the kinds of status changes that a workflow subject may go through, and how a workflow ends.

+If you work in a field with well-defined workflows and specific software that already supports those workflows, we generally recommend using that over ODK.
+ODK's strength is in letting you define and refine your forms and Entity Lists to exactly match your workflow needs.

 Here are some questions to consider when deciding between using ODK or specialized software: